Mirajul Haq Deobandi: Early life and education

 Mirajul Haq Deobandi was born in 1910 (1328 AH) in the Kotla neighborhood of Deoband, India.
 His father, Munshi Nurul Haq, was a devout and pious individual who worked in Punjab at the time of his son's early education.

 He received his primary education in Barnala, Punjab, where his father was posted.
 He later continued his middle-level education in Deoband and joined the Diniyat section of Darul Uloom Deoband, initially studying under scholars including Muhammad Yasin Deobandi.
 In 1345 AH, due to his father's transfer to Saharanpur, he enrolled in Mazahir Uloom Saharanpur, where he studied a wide array of subjects for approximately five years, including logic, grammar, jurisprudence, and Arabic literature.

 In Rabi' al-Thani 1339 AH, he returned to Darul Uloom Deoband and resumed his studies.
-He completed the Dars-e-Nizami curriculum in stages and graduated in 1352 AH (1933/34 CE), having studied texts such as al-Hidayah, Tafsir al-Baydawi, Diwan al-Mutanabbi, and various works in hadith, philosophy, and rhetoric.
+He completed the Dars-e-Nizami curriculum in stages and graduated in 1351 AH (1931 AD), having studied texts such as al-Hidayah, Tafsir al-Baydawi, Diwan al-Mutanabbi, and various works in hadith, philosophy, and rhetoric.

 At Deoband, he studied under prominent scholars including Hussain Ahmad Madani, Muhammad Ibrahim Balyawi, Izaz Ali Amrohi, and Qari Muhammad Tayyib.
 He was especially influenced by his teacher Azaz Ali Amrohi, and was regarded among his selected students.

-After graduating, he passed the Molvi Fazil examination from Punjab University with high distinction (First Division).
+After graduating, he passed the Molvi Fazil examination from Panjab University with high distinction (First Division).